suryakantamangaraj/ShaktiSDK/README.md

       - See [`here`](https://gitlab.com/shaktiproject/software/shakti-sdk-dev/blob/master/doc/howto.md) for a detail description on application development.

 * **tools** (found under [`shakti-tools/`](https://gitlab.com/shaktiproject/software/shakti-tools))
-  - The tools folder has "ready to use" riscv tools.
+  - The tools folder has "ready to use" RISC-V tools.
-  - It has a risc-v gnu tool chain, risc-v intruction set simulator, openocd (debugger) and riscv proxy kernel.
+  - It has RISC-V GNU tool chain, RISC-V intruction set simulator, OpenOCD (debugger) and RISC-V proxy kernel.
   - The tools needs to be exported for use.
   - Tools can be installed manually from [`here`](https://gitlab.com/shaktiproject/software/riscv-tools).